tech-otaku/macos-desktop/VENTURA.md

 - Python 2.7 (Ventura ships with 3.9.6)

 ## Background
-An explanation of how Desktop images appear to be managed by macOS since Mojave (10.14) can be found at [Setting the Desktop Image in macOS Mojave From the Command Line](https://www.tech-otaku.com/mac/setting-desktop-image-macos-mojave-from-command-line).
+An explanation of how Desktop wallpapers appear to be managed by macOS since Mojave (10.14) can be found at [Setting the Desktop Image in macOS Mojave From the Command Line](https://www.tech-otaku.com/mac/setting-desktop-image-macos-mojave-from-command-line).
 While this article was written before the release of Ventura, the majority of the information is still relevant.

 ## Instructions